 Stairs, Dennis & Sue

-Sue was born and grew up in Pittenweem in Scotland.
-She moved to London during the war and served in an antiaircraft unit defending it.
-She married Denis Stairs in 1957 and left her home in the thriving metropolitan city to move to Kenogami, a small town a mere 90 miles from Tadoussac.
-Sue adapted well, learned skiing and other winter activities.
-She also learned French well enough to lead the Girl Guides in the Lake St. John region!
-She was the mother of Alan, John and Sarah, and step-mother of Judy, George, Felicite and Philippa, and treated all 7 of us with the same mixture of poise, no-nonsense strength and kindness.
+Sue Inglis was born and grew up in Pittenweem, Scotland.
+She moved to London during the war and served in an anti-aircraft unit defending the city.
+She married Dennis Stairs in 1957 and together they had three children, Alan, John, and Sarah to add to Dennis’s previous four, Judy, George, Felicite, and Philippa, and she treated all seven with the same mixture of poise, no-nonsense strength, and kindness.

 Sue had left her home in a thriving metropolitan city to move to Kenogami, a small town a mere ninety miles from Tadoussac.
 She adapted well, learning skiing as well as other winter activities.
 She also learned French well enough to lead the Girl Guides in the Lac St Jean region!

 She came to Tadoussac soon after arriving and embarked on the full range of activities – witness her name on the Mixed-Doubles Tennis Trophy in more than one place, her embroidery creations in the church, and the Scottish-dancing parties she hosted - not to mention numerous picnics around Tadoussac on the beaches, in the hills, and along the shores in the freighter-canoe Seven Steps.
 She tirelessly nursed Dennis when he took ill, enabling him to spend the last few years of his life in the relative peace and comfort of his own homes in Montreal and in Tadoussac.